adwpc/cscope.vim/README.md

+# Change
+The found result will be listed in quickfix window!

 # Introduction
 Cscove(new name for this plugin, since cscope.vim is used too widely.) is a smart cscope helper for vim.